- Greater ChinaSimplified ChineseTraditional Chinese

 - United KingdomEnglish

 - United States of AmericaEnglish

-The Employee Code of Conduct of the SMA group.
-They set out our values and clear standards of conduct for all employees.
+The Employee Code of Conduct for the SMA Group sets out our values and clear standards of conduct for all employees.
 Beyond the implementation of legal and regulatory requirements, we also undertake to act ethically, sustainably and with integrity at all times, to assume our corporate responsibility and to treat others with respect.

 We are committed to internationally recognized values and principles.
 By signing the UN Global Compact in 2011, we committed ourselves to the ten principles covering human rights, labor standards, environmental protection and anti-corruption.
 We are also committed to the OECD Guidelines for Multinational Enterprises, the United Nations Guiding Principles on Business and Human Rights, the International Human Rights Charter and the core labor standards of the International Labor Organization (ILO) is guaranteed at all locations at all times.

 Integrity & compliance

 Our compliance management focuses on a value-based approach and promoting a culture of compliance.
 A high level of acceptance of the rules among employees and an understanding of the goals and values behind these rules are very important for effective compliance management.

 All employees of the SMA group are obligated, in the context of their work for the company, to act ethically in accordance with applicable laws and regulations.
 Regular compliance training ensures awareness of this and imparts the necessary knowledge.
 SMA does not tolerate corruption, neither internally nor among its business partners, and is actively committed to Transparency International’s “Business Principles for Countering Bribery”.